More Sanctuary Sites:

 Kirsten Lindquist is the Ecosystem Monitoring Manager.
 She manages Beach Watch, a long-term monitoring program that utilizes the expertise of over 100 citizen scientists to collect data along the coast.
 Kirsten earned a degree in Environmental Studies and Marine Conservation from Prescott College in 2001.
 Since then she has worked in the remote field studying seabirds and marine mammals throughout the Pacific, Antarctica, and most notably here throughout the California Current.
 Kirsten is happily setting down roots here in the bay area which she has called home for ten years.

 Adrian Skaj is a native San Franciscan who graduated from San Francisco State University with a BA in Women's Studies and a Minor in Holistic Health.
-She is happy to use her administrative skills to support the fine work accomplished here at FMSA where she serves as the Finance Officer and Whale Watch trip coordinator.
+She is happy to use her administrative skills to support the fine work accomplished here at FMSA where she serves as the Finance Officer.
 Adrian is also a Certified Iyengar Yoga teacher and teaches at Iyengar Yoga Institute, YMCA, ClubOne and the USF Koret Center in San Francisco.

 Amanda Ault is the Development and Operations Manager for FMSA.
 She supports the day to day operations of the organizations and FMSA's ongoing fundraising efforts.
 Amanda has over 10 years experience in the non-profit sector, and has been very active in local and national forums related to art, independent media and leadership development.
 Prior to joining FMSA's team she was the Associate Director of Southern Exposure, a 40 year old arts organization in San Francisco.
 Amanda earned a B.F.A from the University of Michigan, and is also an avid free diver, scuba diver and enthusiastic supporter of ocean conservation.